 Filling in a Chipmunk Hole

 There are a few ways to fill a chipmunk hole.
-While dirt may seem the obvious choice, this won’t stop chipmunks from digging holes in the same spot later.
-Instead, we recommend three methods that give excellent results.
+While dirt may seem the obvious choice, this won’t stop chipmunks from simply digging holes in the same spot later.
+Instead, we recommend the following methods which we’ve personally found give excellent results.

 Method 1 – Cat Litter

-For those who have feline family members, the litter can be used to both fill and repel.
-Filling a chipmunk hole with used litter (preferably a non-clay type to be more environmentally-friendly) makes it much harder for them to excavate the old tunnel entrance.
+For those who have feline family members, used litter can be used to both fill and repel.
+Filling a chipmunk hole with used litter makes it much harder for them to excavate the old tunnel entrance.

 Not only is the litter crumbly and more likely to cave in, but it will taste terrible.
 Furthermore, the urine smell will permeate the den, leading them to believe a predator has invaded.